vbrgit/nma-research-group/content/publication/kindelan-20101897/index.md

 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- M. Kindelan
+- Kindelan
-- F. Bernal
+- Bernal
-- P. González-Rodríguez
+- Gonzalez
-- M. Moscoso
+- Moscoso

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list